Rocks Are For Breaking

 "Break rocks", I answered.

-On one trip to the outback of Australia, members of an international diamond conference were impressed by how most termite mounds were so solid and silicified such that even the biggest rock hammers were turned away by a loud "clang" as the sledge bounced off the mound.
+On a trip to the outback of Australia, members of an international diamond conference were impressed by how most termite mounds were so solid and silicified such that even the biggest rock hammers were turned away by a loud "clang" as the sledge bounced off the mound.
 Those little suckers are engineers!
 We had some Japanese geologists who were also black belts who attended the Aussie conference, so a challenge was issued.
 Who could take the top off these termite mounds with a shuto.
 A shuto, is the classic karate chop.

 Now this was fun.
 Being a lifelong martial artist, I got a "kick" out of this.
 The termite engineers provided mounds for the contest.
 We were up to the challenge: we broke off more mound tops with our karate chops than other geologists could break with their mighty hammers.
 So we proved the adage, 'the hand' is mightier than the hammer.
 And yes, I still practice karate, kobudo and samurai arts.